pyepye/django-magiclink/README.md

 #### Login page

-Each login page will look different so you can override our default login page by creating a template with the name`login.html`.
-When overriding this template please ensure the following content is included:
+Each login page will need different HTML so you need to set the `MAGICLINK_LOGIN_TEMPLATE_NAME` setting to a template of your own.
+When overriding this template please ensure the following code is included:

 ```html
 <form action="{% url 'magiclink:login' %}{% if request.GET.next %}?next={{ request.GET.next }}{% endif %}" method="post">